 Yet only 24% of consumers say they prefer that a business pre-determine how often the brand communicates.
 49% of people say they strongly prefer to signup for email lists that give them frequency options.

-This is just one big example of disconnect we have in B2C email marketing between what your customers want and what you deliver.
+This is just one big example of the disconnect we have in B2C email marketing between what your customers want and what you deliver.

 A decade ago, it just wasn’t feasible to take consumer email preferences like frequency into account.
 The technology just wasn’t accessible to the average small business.
 But today, you have the ability to apply consumer preferences like these.